Snapchat/KeyDB-docs/docs/cluster-spec.md

 This mechanism in KeyDB Cluster is called **last failover wins**.

-The same happens during reshardings.
+The same happens during resharding.
 When a node importing a hash slot completes the import operation, its configuration epoch is incremented to make sure the change will be propagated throughout the cluster.